korylprince/chronicle-server/README.md

 `go get github.com/korylprince/chronicle-server`

 `sql/v1.1.1.sql` will create the table and indexes.
+Make sure the database uses a utf8 collation, or convert the tables to utf8 after creating them with `ALTER TABLE <tablename> CONVERT TO CHARACTER SET utf8;`

 `github.com/korylprince/chronicle-server/util` is a commandline tool that will migrate data from the old v1.1 schema.